C2SM/git-course/advanced/slides/slides.md

 - Welcome everyone, introduce the three of us
 - Show of hands to calibrate the room:
   - Who uses Git daily vs. only occasionally?
-  - Who has already worked with submodules, or opened a pull request?
+  - Who has already worked with web interfaces such as GitHub or GitLab?
 - Set expectations:
   - Hands-on day, roughly half the time is exercises
   - We walk around to help - nobody should sit stuck in silence